-- Older students are likely to be non-traditional students, who are trying to organise their studies around other demands on their time and are subject to financial constraints (>Chapter 7).
+- Older students are likely to be non-traditional students, who are trying to organise their studies around other demands on their time and are subject to financial constraints (→ Chapter 7).
 In this case, they are more likely to interrupt their studies. - The older the students are, the longer they may have studied.
-That means that they have had more opportunities (i. e. more semesters) to take a break.
+That means that they have had more opportunities (i.e. more semesters) to take a break.
 Therefore, they are likely to have a higher rate than younger students. - The younger the students are, the more likely they are to be in the new Bologna study structures.
 These structures are supposed to be more flexible, but in many countries (especially Austria and Germany) there have been student protests because of the reduction in flexibility in comparison with the past.
 Older students may still be in long study programmes, with longer study durations, but more opportunities for flexible study organisation.

-Social make-up of national student populations
+Chapter 3 - Social make-up of national student populations

-- Students' education background: This chapter focuses on the educational attainment of students' parents as a measure of the social make-up of the student body.
+- Share of students from low education backgrounds: This chapter focuses on the educational attainment of students' parents as a measure of the social make-up of the student body.
 In many countries, more than 50% of all students come from households with parents who have had no experience of higher education.
-On this measure, the higher education systems of Portugal, Turkey, Malta and Ireland are providing important chances for social mobility in their respective countries.
-This finding does not mean that these systems are socially unbiased, but it indicates a high level of recent growth in student numbers from backgrounds where the parents holding a higher education degree is not the rule. - Social inclusiveness: Only few countries' higher education systems can be classified as socially inclusive.
-Ireland, Finland, The Netherlands and Switzerland can be clearly identified as socially inclusive as they have both a minimal underrepresentation of students from low education background and a minimal overrepresentation of students from high education background. - Students from low education background by transition route and study modus: Students from low education background are likely to have had a delayed transition (i. e. an entrance after more than 2 years between leaving school and entering higher education or through an alternative route) to higher education and to study de facto part-time.
-The share of students entering higher education through delayed transition routes is at least twice as high among students from low education background than among students from high education background in Romania, Austria, France, Finland, the Czech Republic, Ireland, The Netherlands and Norway.
-This finding is independent of the share that students from low education background make up of the overall student populations in these countries. - Alternative measure 'blue collar': In about 1/2 of the EUROSTUDENT countries, around 1/3 of students' fathers have a 'blue collar' occupation.
-This social group is more heterogeneous than the one defined by low education background.
-A comparison shows that the large majority of parents with 'blue collar' status has not attained higher education, but in most cases an educational level higher than up to lower secondary schooling (ISCED o-2).
+On this measure, the higher education systems of Portugal, Turkey, Malta and Ireland are providing important chances for new social mobility in their respective countries.
+This finding does not mean that these systems are socially unbiased, but indicates a high level of recent growth in student numbers. - Underrepresentation by parents' education: Only few countries' higher education systems can be classified as socially inclusive.
+Ireland, The Netherlands and Switzerland can be clearly identified as socially inclusive as they have both a minimal underrepresentation of students from low education backgrounds and a minimal overrepresentation of students from high education backgrounds. - Students from low education backgrounds by transition route and study modus: These students are likely to have had a delayed transition (i.e. more than 2 years between leaving school and entering higher education or an alternative route) to higher education and to study de facto part-time.
+Irrespective of the actual share of students from low education backgrounds, the share of this student group entering via delayed transition routes is well over double compared to the counterpart group of direct transition students in the countries: Romania, Austria, France, Finland, Czech Republic, Ireland, The Netherlands and Norway. - Alternative measure 'blue collar': Around 1 in 3 fathers of students have a blue collar occupation, but this social group is more heterogeneous than for students from low education backgrounds.
+Comparison shows that the large majority of parents with blue collar status has not attained higher education, but in most cases has attained an educational level higher than up to lower secondary schooling (i.e. ISCED 0-2). - Alternative measure 'social standing': Students were asked to rate their parents social standing.
+One in 4 students with low education backgrounds assesses their parents' social standing as high.
+This latter result may be taken as both an expression of social aspiration, which may not be reflected in the socio-economic reality of a student and/or of the limits of focussing exclusively on educational background as a proxy measure for social background.